Suspect In Decade-Old Serial Rapes Arrested, With Help Of Genealogy Database

 GEDmatch is a free, unassuming website that was developed by genealogy enthusiasts.
 It doesn't test DNA itself.
 Instead, users upload their DNA profiles — purchased through 23andMe (an NPR supporter), Ancestry or similar companies — in order to look for family members.

+Parabon is looking for family members, too.
+The company makes a private account, meaning it can't be seen by other users, and uploads a suspect's DNA profile to look for relatives.
+Then it tries to build a family tree, triangulating between the relative matches to see who might be worth further investigation by law enforcement.

+So far, Armentrout says, the company has uploaded more than 150 suspect DNA profiles to GEDmatch.
+They're actively working on about 50 cases where matches were found, and eight perpetrators have been identified (either arrested or identified after death.)

-As The Atlantic reported in June, the site's founders never imagined that it would become a treasure trove for law enforcement, and they've grappled with complicated feelings about this new development.
+As The Atlantic reported in June, the founders of GEDmatch never imagined that it would become a treasure trove for law enforcement, and they've grappled with complicated feelings about this new development.

 After the Golden State Killer case, the GEDmatch website posted a notice to users that read in part: "If you are concerned about non-genealogical uses of your DNA, you should not upload your DNA to the database and/or you should remove DNA that has already been uploaded."